 Another meeting in a well established area was the largest meeting in the region, drawing several hundred people each week.
-It was a half speaker and half participation meeting, and had the reputation of having very good NA speakers.
-Having all these people at one place at one time, it seemed to some entrepreneurs a golden opportunity.
+It was a one half speaker and one half participation meeting and had the reputation of having very good N.A. speakers.
+Having all these people at one place at one time, it seemed to some entrepreneur's was a golden opportunity.
 Some individuals began to sell things to members after the meeting.
-Soon they were making announcements towards the end of the meeting and setting up tables with gold jeweiry, Hawaiian print shirts and a whole lot of other things for sale.
+Soon they were making announcememts towards the end of the meeting and setting up tables with gold jewerly , Hawaiian print shirts and a whole lot of other things for sale.
 Some members watched in horror as their favorite meeting turned into a flea market.
 An approach to the individuals involved brought no response.
-At the next business meeting, the issue was brought up and the group conscience chose adherence to the traditions.
-Group conscience was that the NA meeting rented the hall for a meeting and not to provide individuals with a place to peddle their goods.
-If members wanted to sell things they could do so outside the meeting hall. but no announcements would be made and no tables provided.
+At the next business meeting the issue was brought up and the group conscience chose adherence to the Traditions.
+Group conscience was that the N.A. meeting rented the hall for a meeting and not to provide individuals with a place to peddle their goods.
+If members wanted to sell things they could do so outside the meeting hall but no announcements would be made and no tables provided.

-If we can just keep in mind that the Twelve Traditions are not a matter of having it your way or having it may way; it's having it our way through adherence to our Twelve Traditions.
-Our program works.
+If we can just keep in mind that traditions are not a matter of having it your way or having it my way; it's having our way through adherence to our 12 Traditions, our program works.